-If you're gagging to inject the latest trend into your wardrobe for a good time, then you can't beat these 11 high street fashion labels from across the globe
+If you're looking for high street fashion in Hong Kong, inject the latest trend into your wardrobe thanks to these 11 labels from across the globe

 While we tend to stick with shopping sustainable and cruelty-free fashion (bookmark these stories on vintage stores in Hong Kong and where to shop vegan fashion, or these on sustainable fashion labels The Slow Mode or Ril Creed), if you’re looking to indulge in a fleeting trend for a hot minute then you need to know where to go.
 While high street fashion in Hong Kong is not as huge as it may be overseas, there are still some great universal brands available here.
 Here are our faves.